KoynovStas/uCRC_t/README.md

 - This class is universal, but it leads to extra work because the data type is `uint64_t`.
 This is not optimal.

-If you don't need such universality, you can use a more optimized template for your algorithm see:[CRC_CPP_Template](https://github.com/KoynovStas/CRC_CPP_Template)
+If you don't need such universality, you can use a more optimized template for your algorithm see:[CRC_t C++ Template](https://github.com/KoynovStas/CRC_t)

 Class parameters is the standard Specifications algorithms CRC as described in Ross N. Williams [A PAINLESS GUIDE TO CRC ERROR DETECTION ALGORITHMS.](http://www.ross.net/crc/download/crc_v3.txt)